StefanoT/IoCWindow/README.md

 # IoCWindow
-Examples of creating transient objects, like a child window, with a IoC controller (Windsor Castle)
+Examples of creating transient objects, like a child window, with an IoC container (Windsor Castle)